Dronehub/minijson/docs/specification.rst

   and then follow that many pairs of Values (key: value)
 * If value is 21, then next data is an unsigned short, and then follow that many pairs of Values (key: value)
+* If value is 22, then it's True
+* If value is 23, then it's False